 Search Committee Training

-This training is one way to implement our strategic priority that states: “We will intensify our efforts to retain and recruit top-tier faculty members committed to the mission of our University.
+This training aligns with UIC’s strategic priority that states: “We will intensify our efforts to retain and recruit top-tier faculty members committed to the mission of our University.
 We will continue to nurture an open and friendly environment that celebrates diversity and promotes excellence.”

-The search committee training is the product of the work of a very dedicated and collaborative group of faculty and administrators, with particular assistance from faculty from WISEST who brought great research knowledge and practical experience to this endeavor.
-I want to thank Meena Rao, Alina Cojocaru, D’Arcy Meyer-Dombard, Anjum Ansari, Renee Taylor, Tyrone Forman, Caryn Bills, and Keana Galloway for their excellent work.
+The search committee training is the product of the work of a very dedicated and collaborative group of faculty and administrators, with particular assistance from faculty from WISEST and the UIC Faculty Equity Committee who brought great research knowledge and practical experience to this endeavor.

 Training will occur weekly and will alternate between East/West Campus.
 To view schedule of training and register please click below.